Tasking

 You can also define custom

-synchronization points using the keyword entry
+synchronization points using the keyword entry.
+An entry can be

 viewed as a special kind of subprogram, which is called by another task